Mohammedaill/docs/articles/libraries/auth0-swift/index.md

 Auth0.swift will only handle URLs with your Auth0 domain as host, for example `com.auth0.MyApp://samples.auth0.com/ios/com.auth0.MyApp/callback`
 :::

 Allow Auth0 to handle authentication callbacks.
-In your `AppDelegate.swift` add the following:
+In your `AppDelegate.swift`, add the following:

 ##### iOS